$\Lambda$-DARTS: Mitigating Performance Collapse by Harmonizing Operation Selection among Cells: Conclusion

 \subsubsection{Acknowledgments}

 We thank colleagues and students at the University of Tehran for all the useful discussions.
 We would like to also thank researchers at Google for feedback, in particular Hanxiao Liu, Xuanyi Dong, and Avital Oliver for their detailed and valuable comments on the paper.
+We also thank the reviewers for their constructive and helpful feedback, which helped improving the quality of the paper.